RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 ![](branches.png)

+*Check out the [Git cheatsheet](https://github.com/RangeShifter/RScore/blob/development-guidelines/git_cheatsheet.md) for a reminder on the main git commands*

 This policy applies to RScore and all three RangeShifter interfaces.
 RangeShifter uses the following branching structure:

 - `main` is the default branch, where stable releases live.
 Because it contains the version of RangeShifter that users normally interact with, it must be stable and build at all times.
 Only maintainers should make significant changes to `main`, normally by merging `develop` into `main` to make newly developed features available to users, and marking a release while doing so.
 - `develop` is the development branch containing new, in-development features.
 It is the reference branch for all developers.
 Contributors may make small changes directly to `develop` but should ensure that new changes do not break the build.
 If one happens to break `develop`, it should be their top priority to fix it as this will disrupt the work of all other contributors.
 Larger changes should instead be developed on feature branches.
 - Larger changes should be first developed on feature (e.g. `cmake`, `mutualism`, etc.) or contributor (e.g., `theo`) branches.
 Contributors are welcome to experiment and break such branches at any time, as this will not impact users or other contributors.

 When progress is deemed satisfactory, changes can be brought to `develop`.
 Please open a pull request on GitHub, and assign at least one maintainer as a reviewer.
 As a pre-requisite, RangeShifter must build on the branch before merging.
 Please enter a descriptive title and use the description field to describe what you have changed.

 In the meantime, we encourage contributors to work in small and frequent commits, and to merge `develop` into their branch often to update their branch with newest changes.

-If you need a reminder on the main git commands related to committing and branching, head to the [Git cheatsheet](https://github.com/RangeShifter/RScore/blob/development-guidelines/git_cheatsheet.md).

 ### Contributing to RangeShifter core code